lunsaiance/909abuserLITE/README.md

  ⚠️ **MAKE SURE YOU READ EVERYTHING HERE BEFORE INSTALLING** ⚠️

-(no images have been changed since it is the same UI just slightly changed)
+(no images have been changed since it is the same UI just slightly changed THIS DOESNT REQUIRE PRO Q3)

 909 ABUSER™️ by Lunsaiance Audio is a plugin for FLStudio's Patcher, which helps make Gabber & Hardcore Kicks in seconds!